cameron-earl/rosalind/README.md

 ## Solutions for the problems found at [http://rosalind.info](http://rosalind.info)

 Rosalind.info has a repository of bioinformatics problems arranged in increasing complexity.
-If you don't want it spoiled for you, avoid looking at the
+If you don't want it spoiled for you, maybe don't look in here.

 ## How to Run: